 The book titled “Footfalls of the Boundary of Another World” written by psychical researcher Robert Dale Owen (a strong believer in Spiritualism) was published this year, 528 pages.
 I have one of the original copies of this antique book, over 155 years old, very interesting indeed!
 It details Owen’s investigations into the Fox sisters.
 He visited the Fox house and interviewed the family members, and neighbours.
 The book also has plenty of other interesting information in regards to the paranormal and parapsychology of the day.
 So far, as far as what I have read, it does not make any mention of the Bell Witch.
 But I haven’t finished reading this book yet, so you never know.

-Sir William Crookes (a chemist and physicist) conducted his first paranormal investigation by testing the medium, Kate Fox.
+Sir William Crookes (a chemist and physicist) conducted his first paranormal investigation by testing the medium, Kate Fox (one of the famous ‘Fox Sisters’ of the Spiritualist Movement, see 1848).
 Crookes went on in later years to investigate the mediums Florence Cook and Daniel Dunglas Home.

 The Ghost Club was officially founded in 1862 in London, England, but has its roots in a discussion group at Cambridge University in 1855.
 Members of The Ghost Club included Charles Dickens, Siegfried Sassoon, Harry Price, Donald Campbell, Peter Cushing, Peter Underwood, Maurice Grosse, Sir Shane Leslie and Eric Maple.
 It is still in existence today.